Knowledge Sources

 - Stale URLs can fail during indexing.

-- Missing URLs will not be indexed.
+- Missing URLs won’t be indexed.

 - The wrong sub-sitemap can train the bot on unrelated content.